Turzzzin/turzzzin/README.md

-# Hey there, Welcome to My GitHub Profile! 🌟
+# Welcome to My GitHub Profile! 🌟

 Hey everyone!
 I'm Artur, a coding enthusiast and currently a student pursuing Analysis and Systems Development.

 ## About Me

-- 🔭 **Currently:** Diving deep into the Analysis and Systems Development program as a dedicated student at FATEC Taubaté, a public university.
+- 🔭 **Currently:** Diving deep into the Analysis and Systems Development program as a dedicated student at FATEC Taubaté.
 - 💼 **Interning at:** Compass (UOL) under an exciting scholarship program.
 Currently exploring the realms of cognitive computing, machine learning, and AWS.
 - 📚 **Educational Path:** My journey started when I discovered my passion for programming during my time at UNIFEI, where I pursued Control and Automation Engineering for three semesters.

 ## Let's Connect

-You can reach me at my personal email: [arturguimaraes.sk8@gmail.com](mailto:arturguimaraes.sk8@gmail.com).
+- You can reach me at my personal email: [arturguimaraes.sk8@gmail.com](mailto:arturguimaraes.sk8@gmail.com).
 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/artur-guimar%C3%A3es-174300262/).

 ## Pronouns

-He/him.
+- He/him.

 ## My Toolbox